-2.5 Competitive bidding process
+2.6 Competitive Bidding Process

 This approach is adopted by France - a country with long history of PPP in the form of concession and a track record of performance.
 Comparison is made among bids submitted.
-It is the least complex of the four as it does not involve the estimation of PSC with all the difficulties associated with it.
+It is the least complex of the four, as it does not involve the estimation of PSC with all the difficulties associated with it.

 From our literature review, we identified another method.
-This method is adopted by some state authorities in the United States.
-In particular, most contracts for private prisons require that private firms to offer the service at 5 - 10% below what it would have cost the state7.
+Some state authorities in the United States adopt this method.
+In particular, most contracts for private prisons require that private firms to offer the service at 5% to 10% below what it would have cost the state, see Grimsey and Lewis [4].
 Based on our survey, the choice of methods is influenced by several factors, namely: